 Head north on Hwy.
 191 and cross the Colorado River Bridge.
 Drive .5 miles to the parking area.

-4-mile roundtrip hike to Morning Glory Natural Bridge.
+For a beautiful hike along a year-round stream, do this 4-mile roundtrip hike to Morning Glory Natural Bridge.
 Spanning 243 feet, the natural bridge is the nation’s sixth-longest.
 Avoid the poison ivy near the bridge.
+This hike is easily accessible from Moab and not far from both Canyonlands and Arches national parks..

 Take Hwy 191 out of Moab and turn right onto Hwy.
 128. Drive for three miles.
 The trailhead will be on your right.